top of page

 Go here for info on fire restrictions, closures, and for information on undeveloped or dispersed camping areas.

-The District offices, located at 11380 Kernville Road in Kernville, are open M-F, 8am to 4:30pm.
-Stop by to speak to a ranger, pick up a fire permit, purchase maps, or for lots of one page fact-sheets on a range of topics including local flora, trails, designated wilderness areas,safety, and more.
+Stop by to speak to a ranger, pick up a fire permit, purchase maps, or for fact-sheets on a range of topics including local flora, trails, designated wilderness areas, safety, and more.

 Start your search for developed campgrounds on recreation.gov.
-Search for "Lake Isabella California" for a map showing campgrounds and day-use locations around the lake.
+Search for "Lake Isabella California" and check on availability and amenities for each site.

-Developed campgrounds & day-use sites are managed by an authorized contractor or "concierge" of the US Forest Service, ExploreUS.
+Developed campgrounds are managed by a contractor/concierge of the US Forest Service.

 Free campfire permits can be obtained at readyforwildfire.org/permits.